top of page

 What is Autism?

 ASD stands for Autism Spectrum Disorder.
 It is a neurodevelopmental disorder that affects individuals in varying ways and to different degrees.
-ASD is characterized by a range of symptoms and challenges related to social interaction, communication, repetitive behaviors, and restricted interests.
+ASD is characterized by a range of symptoms and challenges related to social interaction, communication, repetitive behaviours, and restricted interests.
 Here are some key features and characteristics of ASD:

 1. Social Challenges: Individuals with ASD often have difficulty with social interaction.
 They may struggle to understand and respond to social cues, have difficulty making and maintaining friendships, and may prefer solitary activities.